 I remember the times my mom would go grocery shopping, and luckily enough for me, US Video was just across the grocery store.
 As my mom bought apples, oranges and pears, I snapped bones and set human bodies on fire

-And when I wasn't playing World Heroes or checking out the back of game boxes, I wandered around the many TALL wooden shelves of videos.
+And when I wasn't playing World Heroes or checking out the back of game boxes, I wandered around the many TALL oakwood shelves of videos.
 Their horror section sticks out in memory, with the cover of Child's Play 2 leaving a lasting impression

 [Gee, I can't imagine why -Ed.]